MicrosoftDocs/quantum-docs/articles/hybrid-computing-interactive.md

 ---
 author: SoniaLopezBravo
-description: Understand the architecture of interactive (sessions) quantum computing and learn ho to create a new Session. ms.date: 03/30/2023 ms.author: sonialopez ms.service: azure-quantum ms.subservice: qdk ms.topic: overview
+description: Understand the architecture of interactive (sessions) quantum computing and learn ho to create a new session. ms.date: 04/10/2023 ms.author: sonialopez ms.service: azure-quantum ms.subservice: qdk ms.topic: overview
 no-loc: ['Q#', '$$v']
-title: Introduction to Sessions
+title: Introduction to sessions
 uid: microsoft.quantum.hybrid.interactive
 ---

-# Interactive quantum computing: Sessions
+# Interactive quantum computing: sessions

-In this model, the client compute resource is moved to the cloud, resulting in lower-latency and the ability to repeat execution of the quantum circuit with different parameters.
+In this model, the client compute resource may be moved to the cloud, resulting in lower-latency and the ability to repeat execution of the quantum circuit with different parameters.
 Jobs can be grouped logically into one session, and the jobs in that session can be prioritized over non-session jobs.
 Although the qubit states do not persist between jobs, a session allows for shorter queue times for jobs and longer running problems.

 ![Interactive quantum computing](~/media/hybrid/interactive.png)

-## What is a Session?
+## What is a session?

 A session is a logical grouping of one or more jobs submitted to a single target.
 Each session has a unique ID attached to each job in that session.
 In some cases, jobs submitted within a session are prioritized in the queue of that target.
 For more information, see [Provider support](#provider-support).

 Sessions allow you to organize multiple quantum computing jobs with the ability to run classical code between quantum jobs.
 You'll be able to run complex algorithms to better organize and track your individual quantum computing jobs.

-User scenarios where you may want to combine jobs in a Session:

-- Running parameterized quantum algorithms where the output of one quantum computing job informs the parameters of the next quantum computing job.
-The most common example of this type of algorithm is the Variational Quantum Eigensolver, or VQE.
+A key user scenario where you may want to combine jobs in a session is parameterized quantum algorithms where the output of one quantum computing job informs the parameters of the next quantum computing job.
+The most common examples of this type of algorithm are Variational Quantum Eigensolver (VQE) and Quantum Approximate Optimization Algorithm (QAOA).

-## Get started with Sessions
+## Get started with sessions

 Sessions can be created for quantum programs written in Q# or Python (Qiskit, Cirq etc.)

 > [!NOTE]
-> Sessions are not supported for quantum targets not supporting QIR.
+> For Q# programs, sessions are not supported for quantum targets not supporting QIR.

 ### Prerequisites

-To create a Session, you need the following prerequisites:
+To create a session, you need the following prerequisites:

 - An Azure account with an active subscription.
 If you don’t have an Azure account, register for free and sign up for a [pay-as-you-go subscription](https://azure.microsoft.com/pricing/purchase-options/pay-as-you-go/).
 - An Azure Quantum workspace.
 For more information, see [Create an Azure Quantum workspace](xref:microsoft.quantum.how-to.workspace).

 ### [Q# + Python](#tab/tabid-iqsharp)

-This example shows how to create a Session with Q# inline code using hosted Notebooks in the Azure portal.
-You can also create Sessions using a [Python host program](xref:microsoft.quantum.user-guide-qdk.overview.host-programs) that invokes an adjacent Q# program.
+This example shows how to create a session with Q# inline code using hosted Notebooks in the Azure portal.
+You can also create sessions using a [Python host program](xref:microsoft.quantum.user-guide-qdk.overview.host-programs) that invokes an adjacent Q# program.

 1. Select the **Notebooks** blade in your Quantum workspace, and in **My Notebooks** click on **Add New**.
 2. In **Kernel Type**, select **IPython**.